 Primary treatment of domestic wastewater - the vermidigester

-Solids (poo, toilet paper, kitchen waste) are filtered out of the wastewater flow and retained in the vermidigester, where worms reduce this to humus.
-The toilet and other wastewater influent must be generated from higher than the entry into the digester.
+Domestic wastewater flow enters the vermidigester in the top.
+Solid waste (poo, toilet paper, kitchen waste, hair etc) is filtered out of the wastewater flow and retained in the vermidigester, where worms reduce this to humus.
+The liquid filters through the substrate and exits the vermidigester at the bottom.

 A "wet" compost heap forms as solids accumulate in the digester.
 Worms work this from underneath, reducing the bulk by many magnitudes as they consume it.